csdms/babelizer/docs/source/example.rst

 Start by setting up a :term:`conda environment` that includes the *babelizer*, as well as a toolchain to build and install the model.
-The necessary packages are listed in the conda environment file :download:`environment.yml`:
+The necessary packages are listed in the conda environment file :download:`environment-c.yml`:

-.. include:: environment.yml
+.. include:: environment-c.yml
    :literal:

-:download:`Download <environment.yml>` this file
+:download:`Download <environment-c.yml>` this file
+and place it in the ``example-c`` directory you created above.
-and create the new environment with:
+Create the new environment with:

 .. code:: bash

-  $ conda env create --file=environment.yml
+  conda env create --file environment-c.yml

 When this command completes,
 activate the environment